krvneet/data_mart/Solution/Before_After_Analysis.md

 - Further investigation and strategy adjustments may be required to address this issue.

 **Note:**
-This analysis provides a foundation for deeper insights into packaging change impacts on sales.
+This analysis provides a foundation for deeper insights into the impact of packaging change on sales.

 ---